Integrated Writing Requirement

 Communicating statistical results in a clear and concise written report is an essential part of any data analysis project.
 In particular, reports need to be written in a way that will be meaningful and informative for non-statisticians.
 Since the ability to communicate results is central to the study of statistics at any level, writing skills are emphasized starting from the introductory statistics level (in homework assignments) and more substantially in the advanced applied statistics courses where students conduct an actual data analysis project and submit a professional written report.

-In courses such as Differential Equations, Discrete Dynamical Systems, Cryptography, and Scientific Computing, students will turn in assignments guided by professional standards in applied mathematics, explaining the significance of a problem with regard to a particular application, describing the key steps in its solution and their motivation, and preparing reports that explain technical results to non-specialists.
+In courses such as Differential Equations, Cryptography, and Scientific Computing, students will turn in assignments guided by professional standards in applied mathematics, explaining the significance of a problem with regard to a particular application, describing the key steps in its solution and their motivation, and preparing reports that explain technical results to non-specialists.
 The level of competence in this kind of writing that a student achieves will depend on the elective courses she or he takes.